RADAR-base/ManagementPortal/README.md

 Organizational user management and authorization for the managementportal is performed by [Ory Kratos](https://www.ory.sh/docs/kratos/ory-kratos-intro).
 The flow for adding users to the portal is as follows:

 1. Navigate to the [User management view](http://127.0.0.1:8081/#/user-management) and create a user.
-2. The new user can then [verify](http://127.0.0.1:3000/verification) their email, [reset their password](http://127.0.0.1:3000/recovery) and [add two-factor authentication](http://127.0.0.1:3000/settings?#totp) at the kratos self-service node
+2. The new user then [resets their password](http://127.0.0.1:3000/recovery) at the kratos self-service node
+3. Adds [add two-factor authentication](http://127.0.0.1:3000/settings?#totp) at the kratos self-service node
-3. Use these credentials to log in to managementportal.
+3. And uses these credentials to log in to the managementportal.

 ```mermaid
 sequenceDiagram